NBISweden/sbpda/Units/In_Situ_Sequencing/In-Situ-Sequencing.md

 ![]('../Doc/Images/ISS_pipeline.png'):

 ## Niche Identification
-[NicheCompass]('Codes/Workflows/NicheCompass/): This workflow is a nextflow pipeline which runs [NicheCompass](https://nichecompass.readthedocs.io/en/latest/index.html) which is a package for end-to-end analysis of spatial multi-omics data, including spatial atlas building, niche identification & characterization, cell-cell communication inference and spatial reference mapping.
+[NicheCompass]('Codes/Workflows/NicheCompass/): This workflow, developed by NBIS, is a nextflow pipeline which runs [NicheCompass](https://nichecompass.readthedocs.io/en/latest/index.html) which is a package for end-to-end analysis of spatial multi-omics data, including spatial atlas building, niche identification & characterization, cell-cell communication inference and spatial reference mapping.

+## PLP probe design
+In [this portal](https://r35a6f033.serve.scilifelab.se/), you can design your probes of interest for _in situ_ seuqencing, develeoped by NBIS.